Vvercleyen/Woosh/README.md

 ## little explanation

 I mainly focused on getting the frontend visuals correct according to this design https://xd.adobe.com/view/7b76f3be-3349-4c0b-bf74-03fc7f69d3b5-2e25/specs/

 I didn't invest a lot of time in architecture optimization since I think this wasn't the essence of the task.
 If I would have invested more time in this I would have, for example, Implemented lazy loading by using multiple modules that only load when neeeded.

+The only thing that could use some improvements would be the Reponsiveness of screens.
+On some devices the loginScreen isn't that pretty.